-In stage II, cancer has spread outside of the uterus to the ovary, fallopian tube, vagina, and/or the ligaments that support the uterus.
+In stage II, the tumor has spread beyond the uterus to the ovary, fallopian tube, vagina, and/or the connective tissues around the uterus.

-In stage IV, cancer has spread to distant parts of the body other than the lungs.
+In stage IV, the tumor has spread to distant parts of the body other than the lungs.

 The treatment of gestational trophoblastic neoplasia is based on the type of disease, stage, or risk group.